mozilla/geckodriver/doc/Releasing.md

 to list it as a change.

-It is good practice to also include relevant information from the [webdriver] and [rust-mozrunner] crates, since these are the two most important dependencies of geckodriver and a lot of its functionality is implemented there.
+It is good practice to also include relevant information from the [webdriver], [rust-mozrunner], and [rust-mozdevice] crates, since these are the most important dependencies of geckodriver and a lot of its functionality is implemented there.

 We follow the writing style of the existing change log, with one section per version (with a release date), with subsections